Manila in the Claws of Light

-It stars Hilda Koronel, Lou Salvador, Jr., Tommy Abuel, and in his film debut, Rafael Roco, Jr. The cinematography of the film was handled by Miguel de Leon and the editing was handled by brothers Edgardo and Ike Jarlego.
+It is one of the many films in the Philippines released during the Marcos era which lasted until the 1986 revolution, and in retrospect, one of the few films to gain international critical recognition.
+It is widely considered the greatest Philippine film of all time by voters, especially the local and international filmmakers and critics.

 Plot

 Julio Madiaga is a young man from the island of Marinduque who arrives in Manila in 1970.
-From time to time, Julio passes by the corner of Ongpin and Misericordia, as he stares at a peculiar building from a distance.
+From time to time, he passes by the corner of Ongpin and Misericordia, staring at a peculiar building from a distance.
 While pursuing his quest, he has to work to survive urban life.
-At first, Julio lands a job as a construction worker.
-In the site, he befriends Atong, a fellow worker who was hired some five weeks before.
-Another co-worker advises Julio that city life is quite difficult unless one has the income to enjoy urban comforts.
-Julio begins to slowly observe the harsh reality of society, culminating to the accidental death of a worker.
+At first, Julio works in construction and at the site, he befriends coworker Atong, who was hired some five weeks before.
+Another coworker advises Julio that city life is quite difficult without the income to enjoy urban comforts.
+Julio begins to slowly observe the harsh reality of society, culminating in the accidental death of a worker.

-One day, while Julio and Atong shop for clothes in the marketplace, a woman dressed in black and wearing sunglasses catches Julio's attention.
-She reminds him of Mrs. Cruz, the woman who brought his girlfriend, Ligaya, to Manila for schooling.
-Julio immediately runs through the crowd to follow the woman and locates her.
-He tries to approach her, but before he can even say anything, the lady shrieks in distress.
-Julio flees to prevent making a scene, running back to Atong and leaving the marketplace with him.
-This is followed by other encounters with Mrs. Cruz, leading him to discover that Ligaya was brought to Manila for prostitution.
-Ligaya explains everything to Julio upon their reunion.
-Julio plans with Ligaya their return to Marinduque with her four-month old baby.
-They agree to meet at Arranque, but she fails to appear at the appointed time.
+One day, Julio and Atong shop for clothes at a marketplace when a woman dressed in black and wearing sunglasses catches Julio's attention.
+She reminds him of Mrs. Cruz, the woman who brought his girlfriend Ligaya to Manila for schooling.
+Julio runs through the crowd to follow the woman and tries to approach her, but before he can say anything, the lady shrieks in distress.
+Julio flees to not make a scene, running back to Atong and leaving the marketplace with him.
+This is followed by other occasions of spotting Mrs. Cruz, leading Julio to discover that Ligaya was brought to Manila for prostitution.
+He continues encountering people in Manila including callboys (male prostitutes) and the relatives of coworkers, eventually reuniting with former workmate Pol, who supported him earlier and was a good friend.

+Julio eventually locates Ligaya, and she explains everything that has happened to her since leaving home.
+Julio plans with Ligaya to return to Marinduque with her four-month old baby.
+They agree to meet at Arranque Market, but she fails to appear at the appointed time.

-Julio returns to the house of a friend, Pol, who informs him the next day that Ligaya died that night.
-She allegedly fell down a flight of stairs, but her bruising suggests she was killed by Ah-Tek, the man who rented her from Mrs. Cruz and kept her and their baby imprisoned.
-Enraged, Julio stalks Ah-Tek, whom he saw at Ligaya's funeral, and locates his target.
-The following night, Julio goes to Ah-Tek's house and kills him to avenge the death of Ligaya.
-Afterwards, a mob pursues, corners, and strikes the fearful Julio.
+Despondent, Julio returns to Pol's home, where he's been staying.
+Pol informs him the next day that Ligaya died that night - she allegedly fell down a flight of stairs, but her bruising suggests she was killed by Ah-Tek, the man who rented her from Mrs. Cruz and kept her and their baby imprisoned.
+Enraged, Julio stalks Ah-Tek, whom he saw at Ligaya's funeral.
+The following night, Julio goes to Ah-Tek's house and kills him.
+Afterward, a mob pursues, corners and strikes the fearful Julio.
 A heavenly silhouette of Ligaya is shown as the film fades to white, then sky blue.